 A patent confers upon its holder, for a limited period, the right to exclude others from exploiting (making, using, selling, importing) the patented invention, except with the consent of the owner of the patent.
 A patent is a form of “industrial property”, which can be assigned, transferred, licensed or used by the owner.

-Patents are territorial in effect e.g. patents granted by the Irish Patents office are valid only in Ireland.
-The Irish Patents system provides for two patent types, namely, full-term patents and short-term patents.
+Patents are territorial in effect, for example, patents granted by the Irish Patents Office are valid only in Ireland.
+The Irish Patents system provides for two patent types, namely, full-term, 20-year patents and short-term, 10-year patents.
 To maintain an Irish patent in force, annual renewal fees must be paid each year.

 European Union patents

 Although no EU system of patent protection currently exists, plans are at an advanced stage for the introduction of a Unitary European Union system of patent protection and for an international Court in which patent litigation will be heard.
 The system commonly referred to as “The Patents Package”.

 - An EU Regulation creating a European patent with unitary effect (unitary patent);

 - An EU Regulation establishing a translation regime for the unitary patent;

 - An international agreement among 25 EU Member States setting up a single specialised patent jurisdiction - the Unified Patent Court.